Introduction

 Why Your AI Greeting Matters More Than You Think

 Your greeting isn't just a formality.
-It's doing three critical jobs: making a first impression, establishing credibility, and routing calls to the right place.
+Research shows personalization improves response rate by 50%, and small script tweaks can double response rates.
+Your voice AI receptionist greeting is doing three critical jobs: making a first impression, establishing credibility, and routing calls to the right place.

 First Impressions Happen in 7 Seconds